-Small World Journeys offers eco-friendly customised educational tours for high school and middle school and university groups.
-Their multi-day educational trips in Australia celebrate the Aussie icons and the wonders of the natural world, led by expert guides.
+Small World Journeys offers eco-friendly customised educational tours for high school, middle school and university groups.
+Their multi-day educational trips in North Queensland celebrate the Aussie icons and the wonders of the natural world, led by expert guides.

 Naturalist guides open up a world of wildlife.
 Indigenous elders teach about their traditions and culture or how to find medicinal plants in the Rainforest.
 Marine biologists teach about the wonders of the sea.
 Eco-lodge owners open their doors, professors lend their expertise, and educators give special talks to Small World Journeys student groups.

 Educational groups are particularly well catered for; Small World Journeys offers community service projects, cultural interactions and learning opportunities that students and teachers love.
 Think marine biology, rainforest ecology, and indigenous culture in fun, affordable packages.